-A place in time and a melange of current world influences dedicated to building a sustainable culture: Findhorn, Crystal Waters, The Centre for Alternative Technology, organic farming, consensus decision making, right livelihood, renewable energy, world music, sacred dance, a spiritual path, alternative medicine and education.
+A place in time and a melange of current world influences dedicated to building a sustainable culture: Canadian Worker Cooperative Federation, Social Ventures Institute, The Findhorn Foundation, Crystal Waters Eco Village, The Centre for Alternative Technology, Open Source Ecology, organic farming, consensus decision making, right livelihood, renewable energy, dance, a spiritual path, and holistic education.

 Weather has been changing so much globally the old patterns are no longer dependable.
 Our winters have not been severe.
 We experience our share of snow and ice, but ~ 3 ft of snow max on the ground with a 10 day period of -30C nights would represent the extreme.
 Lots of -5 to -10C days during the winter.
 Spring and Summer tend to blend together with average daytime temperatures of +17-20C.

-All root crops such as beets, potatoes, carrots, leeks, etc as well as cabbages, lettuce, onions, peas,rhubarb, some squash, currants, raspberries, haskaps, gooseberries, huckleberries, and wild hazel nuts do well here.
-With the extra effort of cold frames, hot beds or greenhouses you can grow tomatoes, peppers, basil, pumpkins, etc.
+All root crops such as beets, potatoes, carrots, leeks, etc as well as cabbages, lettuce, onions, peas, bush beans, rhubarb, some squash, currants, raspberries, strawberries, saskatoons, haskaps, gooseberries, huckleberries, and wild hazel nuts do well here.
+With the extra effort of cold frames, hot beds or greenhouses you can grow tomatoes, peppers, basil, etc.

 The design is that all the land will be held in common, through a cooperative.
 In turn individuals would own their housing through a housing cooperative, even though it might be a single family residence.